conorwell/DSA-Final-Clustering-Alogrithms/README.md

 # DSA-Final-Clustering-Alogrithms
-Final Project for group Hydra (Conor, Tucker, Kyle) for block 2 Data Structures and Algorithms
+Final Project for Conor, Tucker, and Kyle for block 2 Data Structures and Algorithms

 Goals: